jd7h/roger/README.md

 # roger
 HTTP Status Code monitoring with notifications via email

-## Ideas for improving this tool

-* Option for continuous monitoring
-* Better and robuster error handling
-* Check for the (existence) of a mail server

 ## Usage and output
 The tool takes the following input: